DigitalPublishingToolkit/TOD15-Online-Courtship/md/11_Dwivedi.md

 participant-observation[^11_Dwivedi_30] method in the study.
 The data were collected through 150 feedbacks, mostly testimonies of the users; and content, such as 50 personal profiles, and 50 language samples on matrimonial sites.
-The participants in the study had income between US\$ 1, 500 and US\$ 5, 000 per month.
+The participants in the study had income between US\$1,500 and US\$5,000 per month.
 The interpretation of data was based on how the use of new technology depends on the interaction between the technology, the user and the organizational environment.